-If a remediation team has been called in to troubleshoot an area of non-compliance, it makes sense to use their expertise to look at how these systems and processes can be improved.
 As well as performing historic functions such as Past Business Reviews (PBRs), the assessor should be seeking to reduce risk and facilitate compliance in the future.
-This is achieved by appraising the way the business uses…
+At EQ, we appraise the use of regulated technology (regtech) and applied specialist knowledge:

-- Technology: Estimates suggest banks can reduce the cost of regulatory change by up to 80% through automation.
+- Technology: One report found that companies can realise cost savings averaging at 20% through adopting automation.
 Remediation recommends technological solutions to automate key processes and to improve outcomes through effective data capture of customer communications and analytical capability to ensure future compliance.

-- Human resources: Reports have found that the majority of users want to talk to a qualified human when purchasing and the phone remains the preferred medium when complaining.
+- Human resources: Research by EQ found an increasing number of people wanting to talk to a person, rather than just deal with automated systems.
 Remediation explores whether sufficient headcount is in the place, with investment where it is needed and that staff have the necessary skills to fulfil their roles.

 Transformation in action

 In the financial sector, businesses are now beginning to realise remediation presents an opportunity for change and transformation and in doing so can deliver significant cost and efficiency gains.

 For example, one major UK retail bank sought assistance with the remediation of 500,000 unsecured debts across multiple brands to ensure compliance.
 Working collaboratively with the bank we were able to advise upon how the project could be used to digitally transform their case management process.

 In another example, a retail bank sought to efficiently resolve over 200,000 customer claims for PPI.
 A stand-alone solution automated and simplified processing into a single workflow, reducing the time taken to action claims from weeks to days.